Copyright © 2001-24 Prem Kamble

 Repeated events, occurrences, experiences, or self-assertions can embed an idea, learning, or rule into the subconscious mind, causing one to follow that rule automatically, like a robot, without conscious decision-making.

 Did you experience your mouth watering when you imagined a lemon in your palm?
 The conscious mind knows that there is no lemon and that it is only an imagination.
-The subconscious mind is irrational and blindly reacts to the imagery presented by the conscious mind, leading to a physical response such as salivation.
+However, the subconscious mind is irrational and blindly reacts to the imagery presented by the conscious mind, leading to a physical response such as salivation.

 Write to Me | Comments | Related Articles | Top